 RASP has been integrated into many academic applications, such as question answering, text anonymization, text summarization, information extraction, sentiment classification, machine translation, and database creation.
 Papers describing many of these applications can be found by typing RASP parsing into Google Scholar.

-RASP is freely available to download for academic (non-commercial) applications under the GNU Lesser General Public License.
-RASP’s open-source release includes its five main modules (sentence splitter, tokenizer, tagger, morphological analyser and parser).
-The last version is 3.1, released in September 2012.
+RASP is freely available to download for use in applications or researchunder the GNU Lesser General Public License.
+RASP’s open-source release includes its five main modules (sentence splitter, tokenizer, tagger, morphological analyser and parser) as well as additional auxiliary tools, subcategorisation extraction software, XML functionality, Unicode handling etc..
+The last version is 3.2, released in March 2018.

 We provide commercial licences for the full RASP system and its individual components.
 Further, we provide consultancy and proof-of-concept prototype software development services using RASP and other, mostly open source, text processing and machine learning tools, including the TAP classifier and search engine.